piyushagade/GatorByte-Firmware/README.md

 	        marzogh/SPIMemory@^3.4.0
 	```

 3. **Install Dependencies:**
-	* Save the `platformio.ini` file.
+	- Save the `platformio.ini` file.
-	* Open the PlatformIO sidebar (`Ctrl+Alt+P` or `Cmd+Alt+P`) and click on "Platforms."
+	- Open the PlatformIO sidebar (`Ctrl+Alt+P` or `Cmd+Alt+P`) and click on "Platforms."
-	* Click "Update" to ensure the platform and board packages are up to date.
+	- Click "Update" to ensure the platform and board packages are up to date.
-	* PlatformIO will automatically download and install the necessary dependencies.
+	- PlatformIO will automatically download and install the necessary dependencies.

 4. **Upload Firmware:**
-	* Write your Arduino sketch in the `src` directory.
+	- Write your Arduino sketch in the `src` directory.
-	* Connect your Arduino MKR NB 1500 to your computer.
+	- Connect your Arduino MKR NB 1500 to your computer.
-	* Click on the "PlatformIO" icon in the Activity Bar and select "Upload" to compile and upload the firmware to your GatorByte.
+	- Click on the "PlatformIO" icon in the Activity Bar and select "Upload" to compile and upload the firmware to your GatorByte.

-# Code structure and making changes to the code

-## Directory structure
+# Directory structure
-* The required libraries (including GatorByte library) are stored in `lib` folder.
+- The required libraries (including GatorByte library) are stored in `lib` folder.
-* The custom code for the GatorByte is stored in `src` folder.
+- The custom code for the GatorByte is stored in `src` folder.
-	* The entry code file is `src/platform.h`.
+	- The entry code file is `src/platform.h`.
-	* For each project, the `src` directory contains a corresponding subdirectory.
+	- For each project, the `src` directory contains a corresponding subdirectory.
 	For example, if you have two projects (Project A and Project B) that require different code/logic, the directory structure in `src` directory will be as follows:

 	```